fyodorovich/Timebank-Toolkit/CommunityWeaver.md

             * Users who enter their address will have included their suburb already.
 Asking for their “neighbourhood” is a duplication.
             * If you are going to use this you MUST provide a list of neighbourhoods.
             * If you do not use this, ensure that the list of neighbourhoods is empty.
-            * GOTCHA: Users enter neighbourhoods that are not in your list.
+            * ``GOTCHA``: Users enter neighbourhoods that are not in your list.
-            * GOTCHA: The implementation is a bit messy.
+            * ``GOTCHA``: The implementation is a bit messy.
 You’ll find places where “neighbourhood” is an option.
         * County
             * USA-centric.
 Could be useful in wide-spread groups but the language is wrong, so you may not get reliable inputs.
             * If you use this you MUST provide a list of “counties”
             * If you do not use this make sure the list of counties is empty.
-            * GOTCHA: the implementation is messy.
+            * ``GOTCHA``: the implementation is messy.
 You’ll find places where “county” is an option.
 * ``TIP``
     * If users do not provide answers to every one of the options you select their profile will not be marked as 100% complete.
 * ``TIP``